ssoulless/RoRmaily/README.md

 **Delivery**

-MailyHerald uses great gem [Sidekiq](http://sidekiq.org/) to process deliveries in the background.
+RoRmaily uses great gem [Sidekiq](http://sidekiq.org/) to process deliveries in the background.
 This applies to all kinds of Mailings - their delivieries are scheduled individually for each entity on the subscription list.

 Maily needs to check periodically for scheduled mailings and if their time come - queue them for delivery.
-This is job for MailyHerald Paperboy - tiny daemon that runs in the background and check the schedules.
+This is job for RoRmaily Paperboy - tiny daemon that runs in the background and check the schedules.
 It is essential to make your mailings work.

 ## Usage